 Powderhorn Empty Bowls: Friday, November 6, 11am to 7pm in the Powderhorn Park Building.
 35th St. & 15th Ave.
 South in Mpls.
 Come together with your friends and neighbors for a community meal of bread and soup to help raise money to feed those who are hungry in our neighborhood.

-Sunday Celebration & Children’s Sunday 10:30 am every Sunday.
+Sunday Celebration & Children’s Sunday School: 10:30 am

-Sunday Meditation Group 8:45 to 10 am every Sunday FFI Nancy Larsen
+Sunday Meditation Group 8:45 to 10 am FFI Nancy Larsen

 Monday Morning Coffee Gatherings10 am at Lake Street Coffee, 3223 East Lake St.

-Hoop Twin Cities meets Wednesdays 7 to 8 pm.
-Hoola hooping for all ages, free.
+Hoop Twin Cities meets Wednesdays 7 to 8 pm in the sanctuary.
+Hoola hoop with others, all ages, free, donations welcome.

 Rosen Movement meets Wednesdays 9 am to 10 am in the sanctuary.